 The effects were statistically significant, but not clinically dramatic enough for them to boast about.
 But there’s enough here that I really wish someone would try the experiment again with more people.
 Maybe someday!

-Whereas ENS is primarily used to try to treat pain, EMS is mostly meant for athletic training and performance enhancement — which is speculative and somewhat optimistic but not necessarily totally out to lunch — and rehabilitative scenarios like preventing muscles from atrophying from disuse after trauma, which makes sense and seems to work.26
+Whereas traditional TENS is primarily used to try to treat pain, EMS is mostly meant for athletic training and performance enhancement — which is speculative and somewhat optimistic but not necessarily totally out to lunch — and rehabilitative scenarios like preventing muscles from atrophying from disuse after trauma, which makes sense and seems to work at least a little.36

 These days, the relaxation claims are fancier.
-(Almost everything about TENS device is fancier these days.43)
+(Almost everything about TENS is fancier these days.43)

 What if TENS could stimulate specific nerves in a specific way, to create a more profound effect?
-That’s what the Thync (pictured at the top of the article) is supposedly doing, and either relaxing or invigorating depending on what mode it’s in: “Thync uses neurosignaling to activate28 specific cranial and peripheral nerves … signalling brain regions to change the way you feel.”
+That’s what the “FeelZing Energy Patch” (formerly Thync, I think?) is supposedly doing, and either relaxing or invigorating depending on what mode it’s in: “Thync uses neurosignaling to activate44 specific cranial and peripheral nerves … signalling brain regions to change the way you feel.”
 Unsurprisingly, skeptical neurologist Dr. Steven Novella’s late 2015 review of the Thync is discouraging.45 For me, $200 is not an outrageous price for a little interesting experimenting on myself, and I’ll probably try it for fun.
 But I’m keeping my expectations low.
 If I’m really serious about getting into a deeply relaxed state, I suspect practicing meditation would offer better bang for buck.
 Or even just a hot bath.

 And I’d still try it if I had temporomandibular joint syndrome.
 The right settings could make the difference!